claytonkb/sbc/README.md

 Most of the elements are based on [this PDF excerpt](http://pages.cpsc.ucalgary.ca/~gaines/reports/COMP/SCS69/SCS69.pdf) titled "Stochastic Computing Systems" by B. R. Gaines.
-There is a broader field of stochastic computing than that described by Gaines, and so I have renamed his approach "stochastic bitstream computing."
+There is a broader field of stochastic computing than that described by Gaines, and so I am calling this approach "stochastic bitstream computing."
 There is also a form of computing termed "bitstream computing" which does not necessarily utilize stochasticity.

 This repository contains [logisim](http://www.cburch.com/logisim/) files.